YolandaCooper2505626/sol./README.md

 Updated configuration settings - update 42
 Fixed typo in documentation - update 16
-Refactored code for better maintainability - 436
+Refactored code for better maintainability - 436 Updated README with new instructions - update 18